nexuni/isaac_manipulator/README.md

 ### Object Detection Workflow Test

-To check if all of the files, models, and the file structures are corret, we provide an isolated launch file which only runs the objection detection part.
+To check if all of the files, models, and the file structures are correct, we provide an isolated launch file which only runs the objection detection part.

 ```bash
 ros2 launch isaac_manipulator_pick_and_place object_detection_stream.launch.py static_transform:=<ABSOLUTE FILE PATH TO THE CAMERA CALIBRATION LAUNCH FILE> yolov8_object_class_id:=<YOUR TARGET CLASS ID>